viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

         if e.start_date.year <= FIFTEEN_YEARS_AGO:
             e.salary *= (1 + percentage)
             Employees.save(e)
-            report_raised(e)
+            report_who_have_salary_raised(e)
 ```

-We will consider one scenario to test a single aspect of the function above: assert people hired less than 15 years ago do not have their salary raised.
+We will consider a scenario to test a single aspect of the function above: assert people hired less than 15 years ago do not have their salary raised.

 To build this test, we must:

 1. Populate the database with one employee hired less than 15 years ago;
-1. Call the code under test: the `raise_salary()` function;
+1. Call the code under test, i.e, the `raise_salary()` function;
 1. Check the employee keeps the same salary.

-Very straight, except by one detail: the code under test calls `report_raised()`, which is a collaborator function we do not want to run, because it is not important in this test.
+Straightforward, right?
+But we must take account of one detail: the code under test calls `report_who_have_salary_raised()`, which is a collaborator function we do not want to run, because it is not important in this test.
+As we should not modify the code under test to stop calling it only to run the test, we have to find another solution.

-The situation: we have to run the code under test, but `report_raised()` should not be called or, even if called, it should do nothing.
+The situation we are facing is we will run the code under test but `report_who_have_salary_raised()` should not be called or, even if called, it should do nothing.

-The solution: we must replace `report_raised()` at run time with a callable that does nothing.
+The solution we will adopt is replacing `report_who_have_salary_raised()` at run time with another callable with the same name, but that does absolutely nothing.
 A **dummy object**.
+In other words, we will make the code under test call another function with the same name as the original one, instead of modify the code under test.
+But this namesake will do nothing.

-The implementation: use `mock.patch()` as a decorator to replace `report_raised()` with a `mock.MagicMock` instance.
-By default, `MagicMock` instances do nothing when called.
-It is definitely what we need.
+The implementation uses `mock.patch()` as a decorator to replace `report_who_have_salary_raised()` with a `mock.Mock` instance.
+By default, `Mock` instances do nothing when called.
+It is definitely what we need:

 ```
 import unittest